AdobeDocs/campaign-classic.en/help/installation/using/using-mx-servers.md

 In the connection protocol, rules have to be respected to prevent spamming and monopolizing servers.
 The most important are the following:

-* Maximum number of connections allowed: When this number is respected, IPs are not on the block list and emails are not refused due to extra connections.
+* **Maximum number of connections allowed**: When this number is respected, IPs are not on the block list and emails are not refused due to extra connections.
-* Maximum number of messages: During the connection, the number of messages allowed to be sent must be defined.
+* **Maximum number of messages**: During the connection, the number of messages allowed to be sent must be defined.
 If this number is not defined, the server will send as many as possible.
 This results in being identified as a spammer and being added to the block list by the ISP.
-* Messages per hour: In order to match with your e-reputation, Adobe Campaign will control the number of emails your IPs are able to send per hour.
+* **Messages per hour**: In order to match with your e-reputation, Adobe Campaign will control the number of emails your IPs are able to send per hour.
 This system will protect you against email refusal or/and block list.

 ## Inbounce emails